 To understand what a massage therapist truly earns, this is an important point.
 The reported income for these massage therapists may appear lower than what some would expect (or hope).

 However, that income—thanks to legitimate tax deductions—may not necessarily reflect the true financial rewards they enjoy.

 In turn, the income of massage therapists as employees will not reflect the various kinds of deductions that private practice owner-operators have.

-Not surprisingly, where you practice as a massage therapist will influence how much you make.
+As we noted at the outset, where you practice as a massage therapist will influence how much you make.
 Keep this in mind as you’re looking at overall “average” salaries.
-For example, you will likely be able to earn more in affluent areas and in luxury settings like hotels and spas.

 If you’re trying to understand what a massage therapist can make, it’s important to know that your compensation will vary from one work setting to another.
 And massage therapists today can work in a wide range of places.